Victor-Palacios/DATASCIENCE_ANKI/contributing.md

 #### More about Anki

-Anki is an Intelligent flashcard system that maximizes learning and minimizes repetition.
+Anki is a free, intelligent, flashcard system that maximizes learning and minimizes repetition.

 Make sure you watch how to [make optimal flashcards](https://www.youtube.com/watch?v=AbvaITy3oeQ) as well because if you make bad Anki cards, this will demotivate you and probably make you feel like you’re wasting your time.
 As well, **making optimal Anki flashcards is a requirement if you wish to contribute flashcards to this repository**.